hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 contains contract parameters such as the current fees
 * fields
   * nftCreationFee = the fee in ENG for creating a new NFT through the create action
-  * nftIssuanceFee = a mapping of Steem Engine tokens that can be used to pay for new NFT issuance through the issue action.
+  * nftIssuanceFee = a mapping of Hive Engine tokens that can be used to pay for new NFT issuance through the issue action.
 The issuer can choose which of these tokens to pay the fee in.
   * dataPropertyCreationFee = the fee in ENG for adding new data properties to an NFT's definition through the addProperty action.
 Note that the first 3 properties are free; this fee must be paid for each additional property added beyond the first three.
   * enableDelegationFee = the fee in ENG for enabling delegation support through the enableDelegation action

 ## nfts:
 contains definitions of each NFT
 * fields
-  * issuer = the Steem account that owns the NFT (i.e. called the create action)
+  * issuer = the Hive account that owns the NFT (i.e. called the create action)
   * symbol = the token symbol
   * name = the human friendly name of the token
   * metadata = token metadata such as the URL and long text description